rubytown/32c3/README.md

+# CCC: 32c3

-# Chaos Communication Congress (CCC): '32c3' from December 27th to 30th, 2015
+**The 32th Chaos Communication Congress from December 27th to 30th, 2015**

 Dear lovely Rubyists,